-There is the potential for lots of people to access the FA Events Platform at any one time, and this includes both applicants/parents and county staff.
+There is the potential for lots of people to access the FA Events Platform at any one time, and this includes applicants, parents and county staff.

 - You will still need to re-approve an application from a provider if they make any changes to their application flow and submit it to the County FA.
 This could be a new venue, a new coach, or a new start and end date amongst other things.